supernovus/lum.js/README.md

-# Luminaryn Browser Libraries (Nano.js) v4
+# Lum.js (Nano.js) v4

 ## Summary

-A bunch of common Javascript stuff for my projects that makes life easier.
+A bunch of client-side Javascript stuff for my projects that makes life easier.

 This was called Nano.js for the first 3 major releases, but was renamed after I found a bunch of other libraries with the same (or similar) names.

-There's probably several references to 'nano' or 'Nano' scattered about, but the default global name that all libraries will be exported into is now 'Luminaryn'.
+There's probably several references to 'nano' or 'Nano' scattered about, but the default global name that all libraries will be exported into is now 'Lum'.
 If it's not in use, a global alias called 'Nano' will still be exported by default for at least some semblance of backwards compatibility.

 A new core.js MUST be loaded before any of the other libraries.
-It's a tiny core which defines the window.Luminaryn object, as well as a few helper functions that can be used by any other libraries.
+It's a tiny core which defines the window.Lum object, as well as a few helper functions that can be used by any other libraries.

 The rest of the object helpers have been moved into helpers.js, which is